 If you want to edit a card you have written, click the edit button in the top right hand corner.
 You can also click anywhere on a card to focus on it and then press [enter] to go into the 'edit' view.

 After you've created a couple cards, you may notice that every card has a 1200 character soft-limit.
 You are allowed to go over this limit, but every subsequent 1200 characters will count as another card.
 As a free user, you have a limited number of cards you can create before you will be required to either purchase the unlimited plan or refer friends to get more cards.

 Every card that you write can be found under in your 'home', which is easily accessible from the sidebar.
 Once you have a number of cards, you might want to start building a card hierarchy.
 And if you want to collaborate with friends or colleagues, you can always join and share cards.

 Want to become a markdown pro?
-Read this article to learn on how to create tables, math equations and more.
+Read these articles to learn on how to create tables, math equations and more.